-- UK: Lewes/Brighton – Meriel Whale Counselling.
-In-person/by video: https://www.merielwhalecounselling.co.uk/ (Read her excellent article on ‘10 Things You Need to Know about Involuntary Childlessness’ article (for therapists) here.
+- Meriel Whale – Counsellor.
+UK: Lewes/Brighton.
+In-person/Online https://www.merielwhalecounselling.co.uk/ (Read her excellent article on ‘10 Things You Need to Know about Involuntary Childlessness’ article (for therapists) here.

-Download my guide to the process of finding a therapist or counsellor here
+Download Jody's guide to help you navigate the process of finding a suitable therapist or counsellor here

 - You might want your prospective therapist/counsellor if they have experience with childlessness-related grief as many of us have found that therapists are not immune to the same unconscious prejudices as the rest of society.
 Read and share/discuss this article (for therapists) with your therapist/potential therapist and see if they are suitably receptive to the issues: 10 Things You Need to Know About Involuntary Childlessness